Zapper-fi/protocol/docs/api-intro/human-readable-transactions.md

 ### `accountsTimeline`

-The `accountsTimeline` query returns a descriptive and human-readable summary of the transaction's details from one or multiple wallets with tokens transferred — paginated and chain-agnostic.
+The `accountsTimeline` query takes `addresses` input as an array, with optional `networks`.
+It returns a descriptive and human-readable summary of the transaction's details from one or multiple wallets with tokens transferred — paginated and chain-agnostic.

 Typically, a single transaction generates multiple timeline events: one for each wallet impacted by the transaction and one for the associated application, if any.

 ### Example Use Case: Transaction History